-To advance education by providing training in farming methods and practices to farmers and prospective farmers in the East Central Ontario area.
+To advance education by providing opportunities for knowledge sharing among farmers and prospective farmers in the East Central Ontario area.
 This includes hands-on learning opportunities, access to expert knowledge, and resources that support both new and experienced farmers in building resilient, sustainable farm businesses.
 We also work to educate the broader public on issues related to farming, food systems, and community food security—helping to build a more informed and connected local food network.

 To protect farmland for the benefit of the public by acquiring interests in, managing, and facilitating access to farmland for farmers.
 Our work ensures that farmland remains available for agricultural use, today and into the future.
 By supporting secure land tenure and responsible land use, we contribute to the long-term viability of farming in our region and protect an essential resource for future generations.